vega/vega-lite/site/docs/mark/errorbar.md

 **Note** in this case, `extent` will be ignored.

 ## Dimension & Orientation
-Vega-Lite supports both 1D and 2D `errorbar`:
+Vega-Lite supports both 1D and 2D error bars:

 {:#1d}
-__1D error bar__ shows the error range of a continuous field.
+A __1D error bar__ shows the error range of a continuous field.
 <div class="vl-example" data-name="layer_point_errorbar_1d_horizontal"></div>

-An errorbar's orientation is automatically determined by the continuous field axis.
+The orientation of an error bar is automatically determined by the continuous field axis.
 For example, you can create a vertical 1D error bar by encoding a continuous field on the y axis.

 <div class="vl-example" data-name="layer_point_errorbar_1d_vertical"></div>

 {:#2d}
-__2D error bar__ shows the error range of a continuous field, broken down by categories.
+A __2D error bar__ shows the error range of a continuous field, broken down by categories.

 For 2D error bars with one continuous field and one discrete field, the error bars will be horizontal if the continuous field is on the x axis.